entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 99) described the paired fin lepidotrichia either as not expanded or expanded.
 Four actinistian genera (i.e., *Laugia*, *Coccoderma*, *Holophagus*, and *Liby*s) were coded as having expanded paired fin lepidotrichia.
 However, two different conditions are covered by the expression, expanded lepidotrichia: (1) in *Libys* and *Holophagus*, the pectoral lepidotrichia are broad and relatively longer than in comparative species and (2) in *Laugia* and *Coccoderma*, the pelvic lepidotrichia are disproportionately long.
 We are splitting the original expanded condition into two characters to reflect the disparity.
 Character 223 takes into account solely the condition of the pelvic lepidotrichia."

 > - The coding of *Qujingodus* is ?.